-In addition to federal programs such as the GI Bill, there are veterans benefits programs provided by the states.
-The following are the Colorado veterans’ benefits programs for education in 2018.
+In addition to federal programs such as the GI Bill, veteran benefits programs are provided by the states.
+The following are North Carolina state veteran benefits programs.

 North Carolina Scholarship for Children of Wartime Veterans

 North Carolina’s Scholarship Program is for the children of wartime veterans who want to attend in-state schools.
 The scholarship pays for 8 semesters and allows students 8 years to complete those semesters.

 - Applicants must be the child of a “certain class category of wartime deceased, disabled, combat, or POW/MIA veterans,” according to the State of North Carolina.